furra/quora_paraphrasing_analysis/README.md

 The converted tsv (tab separator) is [here](https://uwoca-my.sharepoint.com/:u:/g/personal/furra_uwo_ca/EZ3c75E_4HhOjWNWSDMmdy0BHP-SYC5X-Meg2E-aqXZUmQ?e=JIYaom).

 The tsv file should be downloaded to 'dataset/' so the notebooks can read it (or download somewhere else and change the location in the notebook).

+The tsv file has some corrections to the original data.
+Some non-visible characters are removed and others are changed to a more ascii analogue, e.g., "´s" for "'s".